chrisguest75/shell_examples/55_curl/README.md

 * ssl negotiation
 * redirects implement and point to another nginx server (permanent with curl?)
-* go through options - -cookie-jar,  --trace-time
+* go through options - -cookie-jar [can-you-set-up-cookies-in-nginx](https://www.digitalocean.com/community/questions/can-you-set-up-cookies-in-nginx)

 For `imgcat` check that the iterm2 shell integrations are installed.